REIS-THG/react-project-ideas/README.md

 ## Contribution Guidelines

-We welcome and appreciate all contributions to `react-project-ideas`!
+We welcome and appreciate all contributions to `react-projects`!
 Here's how you can contribute:

 ### Reporting Issues